Jaydon-Goodrich/recordle-hackathon/README.md

 <!-- LICENSE -->
 ## License
+Copyright 2022 Jaydon Goodrich

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the Apache 2.0 License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>